DevTheDev/rangarajan-dev/rd/content/blog/blog.md

-This is my blog.

-Inspired by Seth Godin, here are some of my riffs and thoughts about things in my life.
+Inspired by Seth Godin, here are some of my riffs and quick thoughts about various topics.
+I'd love to chat more about any of these, feel free to reach out.